 A lot of clutter is produced when things that aren’t needed anymore never make it out of the warehouse.
 Having a system in place to get rid of items that are no longer needed can help prevent this buildup of clutter.
 Red tags help employees sort tools and materials that are no longer needed.
 Come up with a good protocol for removing unnecessary things so that your employees know what to do and getting rid of unused stuff becomes a normal part of your warehouse’s operations.
 This is a simple step that will make things move much more smoothly.

 One of the most important things you can do to reduce clutter is to have a strong organizational system.
 Most clutter occurs when you don’t know where things go, and your organization is suffering.
 Make sure that everything in your warehouse has a designated space and that the places for each item make sense.
 Then, make sure that everyone who works in your warehouse also knows where everything goes.
+You should also make sure your organization meets OSHA standards for storage.
 This will cut down on clutter and help your warehouse to run more efficiently.

 Dealing with clutter doesn’t have to be a big job.
 If you have systems in place and storage for everything you need, your warehouse will stay clean and clutter-free.
 Simply make sure that everyone is on the same page and make decluttering a regular part of the workday.